lory-costa/shopping-list/README.md

 ## Things considered but not implemented yet
-With more time available, I would like to:
+### With more time available, I would like to:
-- Make deleting and updating items available, or maybe even have checkboxes for each
+- Delete and update items, or maybe have checkboxes for each item
-- Have a task that runs a deploy
+- Order lists and items
 - Write tests
+- Automate the deployment

 ## Tech Stack
-**Client:** React, TailwindCSS
+**Frontend:** React, TailwindCSS, Axios

-**Server:** Lambda, API Gateway, Axios
+**Backend:** AWS Lambda, API Gateway, S3, DynamoDB

 ## Author